-Category Archive: Global TOP NEWS, Infectious Diseases, Interviews, PHT GLOBAL, PHT US, Podcast, TOP NEWS, Videos
+Category Archive: Environment, Flock welfare, Global TOP NEWS, Interviews, News, PHT GLOBAL, PHT US, Podcast, TOP NEWS, Videos

 Aug 15, 2019Susan SpiegelComments Off on Sprinkler systems benefit animal welfare, reduce water useSprinkler systems used in conjunction with cool cells during hot summer weather can not only benefit animal welfare, they can dramatically reduce water use.

 Aug 14, 2019Susan SpiegelComments Off on Zinc can help combat infectious bronchitis in poultryResearch on infectious bronchitis virus remains a top priority for the poultry industry.
 Not only is it widespread, but new serotypes also continue to emerge due to mutations and recombination events...

 Aug 08, 2019Susan SpiegelComments Off on Poultry litter management key to MS controlLitter topped the list of environmental factors most consistently positive for Mycoplasma synoviae (MS), Naola Ferguson, DVM, associate professor at the University of Georgia, told Poultry Health...

 Jul 30, 2019Susan SpiegelComments Off on Ensuring chick quality in NAE productionThe increase in 7-day chick mortality that has come along with the elimination of antibiotics requires a focus on containing bacteria that start in the layer house.

 Jul 26, 2019Susan SpiegelComments Off on Studies in chickens could lead to blackhead control in turkeysBroiler breeders are an ideal carrier for Histomonas — the cause of blackhead disease — but unlike turkeys that often die from the infection, broiler breeders survive.